blog

 PythonDjangoCVE-2019-14232, CVE-2019-19844, CVE-2020-24583

-Please note that this table is not comprehensive and many more software libraries have known vulnerabilities.
+This table is incomplete, and many more software libraries have known vulnerabilities.

 However, it’s important to note that relying on either CISA or EPSS as a decision point should not be isolated.
 Instead, a multi-faceted approach that considers all aspects of application security is necessary to protect the organisation.
 This approach should include regular vulnerability scanning, penetration testing, secure coding practices, and continuous application environment monitoring.

-In conclusion, while the CISA program is an essential tool for traditional vulnerability management, it needs to catch up when it comes to application security.
+In conclusion, while the CISA program is an essential tool for traditional vulnerability management, it must catch up regarding application security.
 Organizations must look beyond the CISA program and use tools such as EPSS in combination with it to get a more comprehensive view of application security vulnerabilities.
 Additionally, a multi-faceted approach that includes regular vulnerability scanning, penetration testing, secure coding practices, and continuous monitoring is necessary to protect the organisation from potential security breaches.

 Future Work

-If your organization is actively using sbom declaration, you could pivot on the product id/CPE id and see if you are using any of the vulnerable libraries or products in the CISA KEV database.
+If your organization is actively using sbom declaration, you could pivot on the product id/CPE id and see if you are using any vulnerable libraries or products in the CISA KEV database.

 Conclusions